dmathewwws/dmathewwws.com/blogs-drafts/antler-browser.md

 - WhatsApp Business / WhatsApp Business API
 - iOS App Clips

-What makes it easier to build on these platforms is they take care of auth, payments and help make it easier to host or distribute of your app.
+What makes it easier to build on these platforms is they take care of auth, payments and help make it easier to host / distribute your app.

 Let's focus on WeChat.
 You might know it as a popular messaging app in China similar to WhatsApp or Telegram.
 But it's also called a super app because of all the useful mini apps you can use inside it.